 Freight Rate Central Can Provide Flat Bed Trucking Rates and Trailers

 Freight Rate Central works with carriers throughout the US to provide professional, efficient and timely flatbed trailer shipping from north to south, east to west.
 Unlike other logistics companies, Freight Rate Central understands that its customers often want a simple, instant and accurate quotation, so we offer an instant online quotation system so that customers can quickly and easily assess our shipping prices.
-The FRC automated instant quotation system is available 24 hours a day, seven days a week and is completely free to use.
-For customers who require more advice and guidance, contact our agents directly at 1-855-FRC-SHIP.
+The Freight Rate Central automated instant quotation system is available 24 hours a day, seven days a week and is completely free to use.
+For customers who require more advice and guidance, contact our agents directly at 1-800-870-6294.

 What are the Typical Specs For Flat Bed Trailers?